Student Tech Requirements

 1. Do I really have to supply a portable computer?

 Yes.
-Many Graphic Design and photography classes and studios directly integrate computing technology in the classroom and in many cases students are expected to bring their laptops to class to work on assignments.
-While the Department of Art & Design does have computer labs, these labs have schedule and/or access limitations, so your own machine is often the best way to get work done on time.
+Many classes directly integrate computing technology in the classroom and in most cases students are expected to bring their laptops to class to work on projects.
+While Art & Design has computer labs, some of these labs have a schedule and/or access limitations, so your own machine is often the best way to get work done on time and with the greatest flexibility.

-Students who choose to use another platform will find limited support from Art & Design staff.
+Students who choose to use another platform will find limited support from Art & Design Faculty and Staff.
 We have selected computers that are capable of running the professional software used by the discipline and associated industries.
 These Macs are also compatible with the University infrastructure (network, etc.) and are designed with professional use in mind.
-The recommended computer is also configured to have the best possible longevity within the disciplines.
+The recommended Macs are also configured to have the best possible longevity for Art & Design professionals.

 3. What about computer upgrades/options?